lacostej/apple-dev/README.md

+# Note:

+While the following tools are working as they should I am in the process of migrating our infrastructure to [Fastlane](http://fastlane.tools/).
+The tool below might be rewritten using [spaceship](https://github.com/fastlane/spaceship) for all the benefits it provides.

 # Apple::Dev

 This is a set of scripts written in Ruby used to manage provisioning profiles and certificates either locally or through the Apple Developer Center (ADC).